Haider (film): Music

 The original songs and film score are composed by Vishal Bhardwaj.
 The soundtrack has nine songs whose lyrics are penned by Gulzar, except for 2 songs "Gulon Mein Rang Bhare" and "Aaj Ke Naam" that were written by Faiz Ahmed Faiz.
 Shahid Kapoor and Shraddha Kapoor launched the music of the film along with Vishal Bhardwaj at Radio Mirchi studios in Mumbai in mid-August 2014.
 The soundtrack had a digital as well as physical release on 12 September 2014.
 The film score was digitally released on 24 October 2014.

 Reception

 Critical response

-Haider received widespread critical acclaim upon release for its subject matter, direction, story, screenplay, film score, cinematography, editing, and performances of the ensemble cast.
+Haider received widespread critical acclaim upon release for its subject matter, direction, story, screenplay, film score, cinematography, editing, and performances, with major praise directed to Shahid Kapoor.

 India

 Writing for The Hindu, Sudhish Kamath felt, "Lyricist Gulzar, writer-director Vishal Bhardwaj, and writer Basharat Peer have given us an instant classic, a literary epic (the screenplay is out in the stores too) with a lesson to learn from recent history.
 Haider is an incredibly brave uncompromising film made with loads of conviction with blatant disregard to market conventions, one that will make you cheer during the meta-moment in the film."
 Rajeev Masand of CNN-IBN called that film an elegant, thrilling one that casts a brave, unflinching eye on the Kashmir struggle.
 He noted, "In deviating from the original ending of Hamlet, it also makes a necessary point about the cyclical nature of revenge and violence".
 He gave the film 3.5 out of 5 stars.
 Writing for Deccan Chronicle, Kusumita Das who compared the film to the book summarized, "Considering Hamlet, with all its complexity, is certainly not an easy adaptation to venture into – that alone could well make this Vishal's finest film yet."
 Subhash K. Jha with immense praise felt, "Haider is a beast that just won't be tamed by regular cinematic definitions.
 There is flamboyance and subtlety, both at once in the treatment.
 Elegance and earthiness rub shoulders in the execution of what is regarded as one of Shakespeare's most complex tragedies.
 Above all, there are the performances – towering, luminous actors craning their collective creative necks into the director's vision, to give it mesmerizing magical spin.
 Mr. Bhardwaj's third Shakespearean sojourn is his best yet.
 Haider is like a painting viewed from the road inside an art gallery.
 The vision is distant yet vivid, layered life-like and yet exquisitely poetic."